 A comprehensive training plan and training budget should be viewed as an investment…not just as an expense.
 Employee training doesn’t have to be cost prohibitive.
 And it can provide a measurable return on investment that not only justifies, but validates the expense.

-To make the most of both cost and benefit, here are a few tips to keep in mind:
+To make the most of both cost and benefit of your training budget, here are a few tips to keep in mind:

-- Determine the goal of the training program up front.
 What do you want to accomplish?
 The clearer the outcome, the better the result.
 Do you want to reward or motivate employees?
 Do you want to “fix” them?
-Do you want to increase skill or knowledge?
+Would you want to increase skill or knowledge?
 For example, if you have problems with communication, what examples do you have that demonstrate what you mean?
 What would your group, department, or company look like if the problem were resolved?
 Paint a verbal or visual picture of what this would sound or look like before starting any training.